 12.1 INTRODUCTION

 IBIS supports broadband interconnect models describing connections between the pins of a component and its I/O buffers.
-These interconnect models may include descriptions of interconnect coupling and/or interconnect rail distributions.
+These interconnect models may include descriptions of frequency-dependent losses, interconnect coupling and/or complex supply rail distributions.

-Interconnect is defined between up to three nodes, referred to here as “terminals”:
+Interconnect is defined between up to three interface locations:

-pin interface (also called pin), where a component connects to a printed circuit board
+pin, where a component connects to a printed circuit board

-die pad interface, where a component silicon die connects to the routing on a package substrate
+die pad, where a component die connects to the routing on a package substrate

-buffer interface, where the buffer itself connects to the silicon die substrate and routing
+buffer, where the buffer itself connects to the die substrate and routing

-The relationship between the terminals at the buffer interface, die pad interface, and pins is shown in the figure below.
+The relationship between the terminals at the buffer, die pad, and pin interfaces is shown in the figure below.

 Figure 47 – Example Interconnect Model Structure

-The connection between the pin and die pad interface is generally called “package interconnect”, while the connection between the die pad interface and the buffer interface is generally called “on-die interconnect.”
-The die pad is distinct from the buffer interface; the buffer includes the circuitry that would be described through the [Model] keyword and related keywords, and would not include transmission line behavior.
+The connection between the pin and die pad is generally called “package interconnect”, while the connection between the die pad and the buffer is generally called “on-die interconnect.”
+The die pad is distinct from the buffer terminal; the buffer includes the circuitry that would be described through the [Model] keyword and related keywords, and would not include transmission line behavior.

 Interconnect models may be supplied separately for on-die interconnect and package interconnect, or may be supplied as a single model for the entire connection between the package pins and buffers.

 The electrical behavior of an interconnect is described through either IBIS-ISS SPICE subcircuits or Touchstone network parameters.
-An [Interconnect Model] defines the connections to either an IBIS-ISS SPICE subcircuit or a Touchstone file.
-An [Interconnect Model] may describe the connection between the pins of the package and the buffers, the pins of the package and the die pads, or the die pads and buffers.
+An Interconnect Model defines the connections to either an IBIS-ISS SPICE subcircuit or a Touchstone file.
+An Interconnect Model may describe the connection between the pins of the package and the buffers, the pins of the package and the die pads, or the die pads and buffers.

-[Interconnect Model]s are organized into [Interconnect Model Set]s.
-An [Interconnect Model Set] consists of one or more [Interconnect Model]s.
-One [Interconnect Model Set] may contain groups of similar interconnect models or different interconnect models to describe the complete connections from the buffer to pin interface.
-These may include:
+Interconnect Models are organized into Interconnect Model Sets.
+An [Interconnect Model Set] keyword consists of one or more [Interconnect Model] keywords.
+One Interconnect Model Set may contain groups of similar interconnect models or different interconnect models to describe the complete connections from the buffer to pin interface.

-Uncoupled I/O connections

-Coupled I/O connections

-Rail connections

-Uncoupled or coupled IBIS-ISS connections

-Uncoupled or coupled Touchstone file connections

-Combinations of the above

 Each I/O pin is associated with one I/O buffer terminal and optionally one I/O die pad.
 By contrast, there is no required one-to-one relationship between rail pins, (optional) rail die pads, and buffer rail terminals.